Skip to main content

 As a comparison, Python's json module handles the 64-bit integer to full precision, but loses precision on the floating point timestamp.
 Also, it is at the whim of a JSON implementation whether or not the order of object keys is preserved.

-While JSON is well suited for data exchange of generic information, it is not so appropriate for a super-structured data model like Zed.
-That said, JSON can be used as an encoding format for Zed by mapping Zed data onto a JSON-based protocol.
-This allows clients like web apps or Electron apps to receive and understand Zed and, with the help of client libraries like zed-js, to manipulate the rich, structured Zed types that are implemented on top of the basic JavaScript types.
+While JSON is well suited for data exchange of generic information, it is not sufficient for the super-structured data model.
+That said, JSON can be used as an encoding format for super data with another layer of encoding on top of a JSON-based protocol.
+This allows clients like web apps or Electron apps to receive and understand Super JSON and, with the help of client libraries like zed-js, to manipulate the rich, structured Super JSON types that are implemented on top of the basic JavaScript types.

-In other words, because JSON objects do not have a deterministic field order nor does JSON in general have typing beyond the basics (i.e., strings, floating point numbers, objects, arrays, and booleans), we decided to encode Zed data with its embedded type model all in a layer above regular JSON.
+In other words, because JSON objects do not have a deterministic field order nor does JSON in general have typing beyond the basics (i.e., strings, floating point numbers, objects, arrays, and booleans), Super JSON and its embedded type model is layered on top of regular JSON.

 2. The Format

-The format for representing Zed in JSON is called ZJSON.
-Converting ZSON, ZNG, or VNG to ZJSON and back results in a complete and accurate restoration of the original Zed data.
+The format for representing Super JSON data in JSON is called ZJSON.
+Converting Super JSON, Super Binary, or Super Columnar to ZJSON and back results in a complete and accurate restoration of the original super data.

 {